-1. A simulated forced landing may be completed by making a power recovery.
-Your instructor will make a power recovery in sufficient time to prevent flight below 100 feet AGL, (200 feet during night operations).
+2. A simulated forced landing may be completed by making a power recovery.
+Your instructor will make a power recovery in sufficient time to prevent flight below 100 feet AGL.
 The power recovery will be initiated by joining the engine and rotor needles using the throttle and collective.
 Should the rotor RPM be high, the recovery should be made by leading with collective and following with throttle as necessary to prevent an over-rev. If the rotor RPM is low, join the needles by leading with throttle and following with collective to prevent a low RPM situation on recovery.
 When the needles are joined, continue adding throttle and collective to the normal climb power setting.
 Adjust attitude to normal climb.

-2. A simulated forced landing may be terminated with power.
-This maneuver will be executed by decelerating the helicopter at the normal altitude (35 to 50 feet, OH-13 and OH-23; 25 feet, TH-55).
-Your instructor will assume control of the helicopter at the apex of the deceleration, join the needles and complete the maneuver.
+3. A simulated forced landing may be terminated with power.
+This maneuver will be executed by decelerating the helicopter at the normal altitude (35 to 50 feet, OH-13 and OH-23; 25 feet, TH-55) and joining the needles in the apex of the deceleration.
 The throttle and collective should be coordinated to join the needles at hover engine RPM.
 A controlled, powered descent will be made from this point to a three foot hover.
-This maneuver will be performed only over designated termination with power areas or at an operating stagefield.
+This maneuver will be performed only over designated touchdown areas.